About the course

 Proven and potential academic excellence

-Applicants must also be predicted or to have achieved an outstanding performance in a rigorous master's course in economics as a minimum, and offers will be made conditional on obtaining a distinction grade (or an equivalent level of performance where a distinction grade is not officially awarded).
+Offers will be made conditional on obtaining a distinction grade (or an equivalent level of performance where a distinction grade is not officially awarded) at master's level.

-Note that a master's qualification that is only partially in economics would not be considered a suitable background.
-For example a master's course in development studies, public administration, or in finance lacks the required level of economics content, even if there are economics courses as part of the training.
+- a master's qualification that is only partially in economics would not be considered a suitable background: for example, a master's course in development studies, public administration, or in finance lacks the required level of economics content, even if there are economics courses as part of the training;

-Note also that a master's qualification in a specialised field within economics (e.g. development economics, applied economics, or financial economics) may also be insufficient background.
+- a master's qualification in a specialised field within economics (eg development economics, applied economics, or financial economics) may also be insufficient background.
 Candidates with these qualifications should provide a written statement as part of their research proposal to demonstrate that the courses on which they have been examined covered all the core material of a rigorous master's course in economics.